MikkelKim/RiseUP/README.md

 Objective 1: Scrap data

- * Write a python script to scrap pictures from Twitter
+ * Write a python script to scrape pictures from Twitter